 Plasma can be used to inactivate many types of microorganisms including multi-resistant bacteria such as MRSA.
 In addition, scientific and clinical studies show that plasma supports natural wound healing by stimulating tissue regeneration.
 Recent research results also indicate a potential benefit in the inactivation of tumor cells during longer or more intensive plasma treatments.
 This gives hope for new perspectives in cancer treatment.
 The underlying cell and molecular biological mechanisms of the interactions between plasma and living cells or tissue and their influence by modifying plasma parameters are being investigated at the INP by interdisciplinary teams.
-In particular, the investigation of plasma-generated reactive molecules, such as reactive oxygen species (ROS), [TvW1] plays a central role.
+In particular, the investigation of plasma-generated reactive molecules, such as reactive oxygen- and nitrogen species (ROS), [TvW1] plays a central role.
 Another major goal of this work is the progressive characterization and control of the physical properties of cold atmospheric-pressure plasmas in interaction with living systems in order to redesign and optimize plasma devices for medical applications, thereby opening up new fields of application and putting plasma medicine on a solid scientific basis.
 In the course of this extensive research work, it has been demonstrated that the application of cold atmospheric-pressure plasmas is safe - an essential condition for their use in medicine.

 The first cold plasma devices have already received market approval.
-The atmospheric-pressure plasma jet kINPen® MED developed at INP (CE-certified as a Class IIa medical device by neoplas tools GmbH Greifswald in 2013) is successfully used for wound healing and in dermatology.
+The atmospheric-pressure plasma jet kINPen® MED developed at INP (CE-certified as a Class IIa medical device by neoplas med GmbH Greifswald in 2013) is successfully used for wound healing and in dermatology.

 The research work is currently focused on the following topics: